-When it's time to meet with executives, L&D pros can cite new LinkedIn research that demonstrates how learning drives desirable business outcomes.
+Better yet, new LinkedIn research demonstrates how learning drives desirable business outcomes.
 This analysis uses LinkedIn platform data to score companies on a learning culture index based on: - size of L&D team - rate of employee skill development - volume of learning-related posts on the LinkedIn platform It then assesses the companies' performance on critical talent metrics.
 The findings are striking.
 Companies with strong learning cultures see higher rates of retention, more internal mobility, and a healthier management pipeline compared to those with smaller levels of commitment.
 Business outcomes and learning culture Analysis scores companies on a learning culture index, then assesses rate of retention, internal mobility, and promotions to management.

 Learning amplifies connection and purpose.
-Another talking point: learning is a secret sauce for camaraderie and meaning.
-As organizations continue to grapple with how best to engage dispersed and diverse teams, learning enhances people's sense of connection and significance in their work.
+L&D pros in Benelux have a powerful new data set: learning is a secret sauce for camaraderie and meaning.
+As organisations continue to grapple with how best to engage dispersed and diverse teams, learning helps in two ways - it enhances people's sense of connection and creates more meaning in their work.

-In short, organizations that invest in learning will reap the reward of having people who are more invested in their organization's success.
-7 in 10 people say learning improves their sense of connection to their organization.
+In short, organisations that invest in learning will reap the rewards of having people who are more invested in their work community and shared goals. of people in Benelux say learning improves their sense of connection to their organisation.
 8 in 10 people say learning adds purpose to their work.

-Chapter 2 Skills agility To thrive in the Al era, companies must empower everyone to grow.
+Chapter 2 Skills agility in the Benelux region To thrive in the Al era, companies must empower everyone to grow.
 Tomorrow's success requires skills agility - harnessing the right skills at the right time for the right work.
-To unlock skills agility for their organizations, L&D pros must first let go of time-consuming tasks of the past - like laboring over custom content and lengthy training sessions.
-Al holds great promise for personalization, allowing more individuals to chart their professional destinies.
-Likewise, career development and internal mobility programs that align individual aspirations with organizational business priorities represent the path to accelerated progress.
-Let's look at what's helping organizations build nimble and adaptable skills at scale.
+To unlock skills agility for their organisations, L&D pros must first let go of time-consuming tasks of the past - like labouring over custom content and sweating through lengthy training sessions.
+Al holds great promise for personalisation, allowing more individuals to chart their professional destinies.
+Likewise, career development and internal mobility programs that align individual aspirations with organisational business priorities represent the path to accelerated progress.
+Let's look at what's helping organisations build nimble and adaptable skills at scale.

 Large-scale upskilling programs continue to lag.
 Before we examine what's accelerating skills agility, let's look at what's not adding speed.
-For the third year in a row, most weighty initiatives (expensive, one-size-fits-all programs that aim to reskill hundreds or thousands of employees at once) are still at the planning and activation stages.
-Each year, fewer than 5% have advanced far enough to measure success.
-The Harvard Business Review sums it up well: "Among [companies] that have embraced the reskilling challenge, only a handful have done so effectively, and even their efforts have been subscale and of limited impact."
+For the third year in a row, weighty initiatives (expensive, one-size-fits-all programs that aim to reskill hundreds or thousands of employees at once) are failing to drive impact across EMEA.
+Our data shows there hasn't been any net progress on projects at activation or measurement stages in the past two years.
+The Harvard Business Review sums it up well, "Among [companies] that have embraced the reskilling challenge, only a handful have done so effectively, and even their efforts have been subscale and of limited impact."
 Few initiatives advance to the measurement stage.
-Percentage of organizations working at each stage to implement large-scale programs from 2022 to 2024
+Percentage of organisations in EMEA working at each stage to implement large-scale programs over three years, from 2022 to 2024